AUBioInformatics22/MuscularDogstrophy/STEP_2.md

 #### Discussion

-We first indexed our canine reference genome (canFam6) using bwa mem and the script: 0_index_genome.sh.
-We then aligned the samples to the reference genome using the script: 3_align_chrX.sh.
+We first indexed our canine reference genome (canFam6) using bwa mem and the script: `0_index_genome.sh`.
+We then aligned the samples to the reference genome using the script: `3_align_chrX.sh`.
 Given that the muscular dystrophy disorder that we are investigating is sex-linked, we subset by the X chromosome using samtools view.
-We used samtools flagstat and samtools depth to summarize the alignment quality of our sequences, and then generated a bar graph of coverage, including raw and aligned data using the script: coverage.R.
-The histogram of percent mapped was produced using the script: percent_mapped.R.
+We used samtools flagstat and samtools depth to summarize the alignment quality of our sequences, and then generated a bar graph of coverage, including raw and aligned data using the script: `coverage.R`.
+The histogram of percent mapped was produced using the script: `percent_mapped.R`.

 #### Trimming